Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Code Reasoning: Techniques

-Execution-based reasoning involves executing LLM-generated code in a given environment and having the LLM reason and learn from the execution environment output.
+Self-refinement involves executing LLM-generated code in an environment and having the same or a different LLM reason about the execution output.
+This reasoning can be fed back to the LLM to refine the code.

-\textbf{Self-Evaluation of Execution Behavior.} These strategies utilize code execution feedback to select the final prediction from a LLM.
-In \citet{chen2023teaching}, the {\texttt{Self-debugging} approach teaches the model to self-debug i.e., debug the model's predicted code, via few shot prompting and without additional model training.
-The code explanation along with the execution results constitute the feedback message that is used for debugging the generated code.

-A similar approach was taken in Code Chain-of-Thought (\texttt{CodeCoT}) by \citet{huang2023codecot}, where CoT is used as a first step to generate the code, then a LLM generates test cases to validate whether the code has syntax errors during the execution. \texttt{AlphaCodium}, proposed by ~\citet{ridnik2024code}, is a flow to improve code LLM performance that does not require training a model.
-The two key phases in \texttt{AlphaCodium}'s flow are: (a) a pre-processing phase, where it generates problem reflection and test reasoning; and (b) an iterative code generation phase, where code is generated, run, and fixed against both public and AI-generated tests.
+\ \textbf{Execution reflection.} These strategies utilize code execution feedback to select the final prediction from a LLM.
+In \citet{chen2023teaching}, the {\texttt{Self-debugging} approach, teaches the model to self-debug i.e., debug the model's predicted code, via few shot prompting and without additional model training.
+A similar approach was taken in Code Chain-of-Thought (\texttt{CodeCoT}) by \citet{huang2023codecot}, where CoT is used as a first step to generate the code, then a LLM generates test cases to validate whether the code has syntax errors during the execution. \texttt{AlphaCodium}, proposed by ~\citet{ridnik2024code}, is a flow with two key phases, (a) pre-processing to generate reflection and (b) iterative code generation, to improve code LLM performance that does not require training a model.
+In \texttt{revisited self-debugging}~\cite{chen2025revisit} authors explored both post-execution and in-execution self-debugging, leveraging self-generated tests.

-In \texttt{Revisit Self-Debugging}~\cite{chen2025revisit} authors explored both post-execution and in-execution self-debugging, leveraging self-generated tests.
-In post-execution self-debugging, the process directly validates the correctness of code by checking whether the output after execution matches the test output or not, whereas in-execution self-debugging analyzes the intermediate runtime states during program execution without knowing the results from post-execution.

 More recently, \citet{tian-fixing-spec-cg-2025} proposed \(\mu\)Fix (Misunderstanding Fixing) where thought-eliciting prompting techniques are combined with feedback-based prompting to improve the code generation performance of LLMs.
-Feedback-based prompting focuses on trying to understand the root cause of failure of tests by analyzing the actual understanding implicitly utilized by LLMs for code generation through code summarization.